hhko/ArchiWorkshop/README.md

-# Architecture Workshop based on Domain-Driven Design
+# Architecture Workshop for Domain-Driven Design
 Architecting is a series of trade-offs.

 ## Part 1. 개요